Giant pine scale

 Call the Emergency Plant Pest Hotline on 1800 084 881 to advise PIRSA Biosecurity of any detections of Giant Pine Scale.

-From 9 to 20 December 2019, PIRSA will be undertaking surveillance activities for Giant Pine Scale where the pest was previously detected in North Adelaide, Dernancourt and Highbury, thanks to funding from the Australian Forests Products Association.
+During December 2019, PIRSA undertook surveillance activities for Giant Pine Scale where the pest was previously detected in North Adelaide, Dernancourt and Highbury, thanks to funding from the Australian Forests Products Association.
+No new infestations of Giant Pine Scale were found at these sites.
+Surveillance of high-risk sites across the state will continue in 2020, and be repeated in 2021.